Vegan & Vegetarian Restaurants in Baltimore

 Get your animal-free foodie fix with an on-the-go or indulgent meal from one of Baltimore's vegan or vegetarian restaurants.

 Here in Baltimore we love our seafood.
 But we also have vegetarian and vegan-friendly options that are just as delicious and well-loved.
 We’ve selected a few of our favorite restaurants with plant-based and meatless dishes for you to check out.
-And don’t miss Maryland Vegan Restaurant Week each year when even more restaurants are challenged to promote healthier diets, reduce animal cruelty and save the environment.
+And don’t miss Maryland Vegan Restaurant Month, taking place Aug.
+5-28 this year, when even more restaurants are challenged to promote healthier diets, reduce animal cruelty and save the environment.

 STEM, located in the modern food hall R. House in Remington, is a mission-driven, plant-based eatery serving salads, sandwiches, smoothies and juices.
 Through a partnership with local charter school Green Street Academy, STEM grows its own ingredients while training young entrepreneurs.